Q. How do I apply for financial aid?

-Q. What will I need to complete the application?
+Q. What will I need to fill out the FAFSA?

 Q. What is the deadline to complete the FAFSA?